About

 Eczema is very common skin condition affecting one in 20 UK adults.
 Mild eczema can usually be treated with creams and ointments, but more severe eczema needs systemic treatments (that affect the entire body rather than a specific area) taken by mouth or injection.
 Ciclosporin is the only licensed standard treatment and methotrexate is the most commonly prescribed standard treatment in the UK.

-The trial involves 402 adults with more severe eczema who need a systemic treatment.
-Participants will receive ciclosporin as an oral capsule, methotrexate self-injection, or dupilumab self-injection for up to one year.
+The trial involves 536 adults with more severe eczema who need a systemic treatment.
+Participants will receive ciclosporin as an oral capsule, methotrexate self-injection, dupilumab self-injection, or abrocitinib as an oral tablet for up to one year.
 The treatment that each participant receives will be decided at random and there will be no placebo or “dummy” medication involved.
-Participants will know which treatment they are on but the trained person assessing the eczema will not know to make sure we get a truthful answer on which is best.
+Participants will know which treatment they are on but, to ensure we get a truthful answer on which treatment is best, the trained person assessing participants’ eczema will not know which treatment they are taking.

 We have set up this trial in such a way that emerging eczema treatments can be efficiently added to the trial in the future.
-The first of these will be a tablet treatment called abrocitinib (a JAK inhibitor) through collaboration with Pfizer.
+The first of these was abrocitinib, which was added to BEACON in February 2025 funded by Pfizer.

 This trial has been designed in collaboration with eczema patients and the National Eczema Society (NES) and we will make sure that we tell everyone about our results by working with our patient community, NES and the various professional networks that we belong to.

-Over 30 hospitals across the UK will be taking part in BEACON, which started recruitment at Guy’s Hospital in December 2023.
+Up to 30 hospitals across the UK will be taking part in BEACON, which started recruitment at Guy’s Hospital in January 2024.
 Please find the updated site map to find your nearest participating hospital (please note some sites may not be confirmed – those in green are open to recruitment).
-For more information ciclosporin, methotrexate and dupilumab, please find patient information leaflets available on the British Association of Dermatologists website (https://www.bad.org.uk/patient-information-leaflets/)
+For more information on the trial, please see our Participant Information Leaflet or get in touch via the contact form.
+For more information on ciclosporin, methotrexate,dupilumab and abrocitinib, please find patient information leaflets available on the British Association of Dermatologists website (https://www.bad.org.uk/patient-information-leaflets/)

 If you are interested in taking part, please visit the contact form to register your interest and a member of the team will get back to you.